kragen/dernocua/text/framescript.md

+User interfaces are real-time programs.
+[David Liddle says][2]:

+> The programming world was not designed for the kind of programming
+> we were doing.
+These graphical user interfaces — that's real-time
+> computing, okay?
+And so all the programming languages that were in
+> existence had been spawned, intended to do batch-like computing.
+> All real-time stuff that was out there — it was all written in
+> machine language!
+I mean it was just hard coded, you know!
+> Honeywell’s probably still selling Sigma 7s [the final SDS computer,
+> bought by Xerox and then sold to Honeywell during Liddle’s tenure at
+> Xerox], because there were a bunch of countries in Latin America
+> that all got together and wrote flight simulators for the Sigma 7,
+> okay?
+And nobody wanted to pay to move that stuff, and it was all
+> machine language, as *all* real-time [code] was back then!
+>
+> Well, we were doing real-time computing!
+We were tracking the mouse
+> and moving windows and all that kind of stuff.
+You know how
+> frustrating it is and there's even a *short* delay from a *manual*
+> input.
+So we had no choice. ...
+After 80 milliseconds, it’s cold
+> pizza, man.
+You know?
+I mean, you can tolerate a *veerrry* tiny
+> lag, okay?
+But, you know, the human being wants to operate at, you
+> know, 12½ hertz or go home.

+[2]: https://youtu.be/k79rIfcNDfg "Oral history of David Liddle, interviewed by Hansen Hsu and Marc Weber, 02020-02-04, at 1 hour 15 minutes 18 seconds"

 Suppose you want to run some arbitrary scripts in an interactive display system, like a game, using a flexible programming language like Lisp, but you want to ensure that those scripts don’t cause it to